erbalo/go-training/chapter3/README.md

 If the key does not exist it will be created and the value added.
 If the key exists it will update the value.

-We can get a value bye accessing the key:
+We can get a value by accessing the key:

 ```go
 d := mp["test"]